hardyoyo/code4lib19-serverspec-workshop/README.md

 # Wait, what?
 Getting your bearings with ServerSpec
 ## Preconference Workshop, Code4Lib 2019, San Jose, CA

+---
+NOTE: this workshop was cancelled due to space constraints.
+I delivered a revised version of this material as a lightning talk, and those slides can be found here: https://github.com/hardyoyo/code4lib19-serverspec-talk
+---

 Abstract: Library developers change jobs, we’re always the newbie.
 [ServerSpec](https://serverspec.org/) is a fantastic tool for keeping track of exactly what is supposed to be running on which server.
 Chances are such tests